teamdigitale/licenses/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. developers@teamdigitale.governo.it.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
+You can do so by e-mailing developers@teamdigitale.governo.it.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the managers of Developers Italia with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 8. Scope